 Fast forward now to 2010.
 Three years have gone by and the stock has recovered to about the price I bought it for and breathing a sigh of relief I pull the cash out and make my £400 back.

 Today my knowledge of stocks and shares is still very limited but I am beginning to understand the importance of knowing how stocks work and also evaluating a company before investing.
-Whether you’re a writer for lovemoney.com, a veteran trader or a finance rookie, this is the advice I would give anyone looking at investing in the stock market; Don’t rush into anything, and don’t be a sheep and do what everyone else is doing.
+This is the advice I would give anyone looking at investing in the stock market; Don’t rush into anything, and don’t be a sheep and do what everyone else is doing.
 That is where mistakes can easily be made.

 So am I right in being scared to invest?
 Well as far as im concerned the answer to that question is yes.
 I do not mean that investing is a bad idea, quite the contrary, but being apprehensive and wanting to understand something before you get into the middle of it in my opinion cannot be a bad thing.

 Have you had similar frights with Investments?
 How did you overcome them?
 Let me know your thoughts.